gbabohernest/alx-system_engineering-devops/0x02-shell_redirections/README.md

 9.Duplicate last line: Write a script that duplicates the last line of the file iacta.

 10.No more javascript: Wrtie a script that deletes all regular files with .js extension in current and all its subfolders.

+11.Don't just count your directories, make your directories count: write a script that counts the number of directories & sub-directories in current directory